Kyushu Scene News

 201607_2

-[Photo] The students kept asking questions and had a lively conversation.
-Mr. Tsuki Mitani, Chairman of the Hiroshima Prefectural Citizens’ Council, is asked a question.
+[Photo] The questions never stop, and the conversation is lively and enthusiastic.
+Mr. Tsutomu Mitani, Chairman of the Hiroshima Prefectural Citizens' Council, is asked a question.

 201607_3